cossatot/wenchuan_topo_stress/manuscript/wench_jgr_outline.md

 	- Resolved into $\tau_s$, $\tau_d$, $\sigma_n$
 	- Compared to coseismic slip inversions (?)

+### Topographic stress results
+- Topographic stresses are large, esp. on the SW Beichuan fault
+- Stresses are opposed to fault slip for most fault segments
+- normal stresses are up to ~80 MPa

 ## Tectonic stress calculations
 - We can use topographic stresses and the event of fault failure to constrain tectonic stresses at time of failure, based on Mohr-Coulomb failure criteria